 This place is mainly an ancient monastery from the 13th century in the order of Serbian Orthodox churches inside the city of Pec in Kosovo, near the Rugova Mountains and Bistrica River.

 The main monastery is divided into four different monasteries, and the Patriarchate of Peć controls all of them.
 There is an extensive collection of religious monuments inside the monastery.

 The tall tower and the 750 years old tree inside the monastery area are peculiar matters and of great interest among the tourists.
 A great Kosovo tourism includes this UNESCO’s world heritage listed site if you visit Pec while in Kosovo.

-Mirusha waterfalls are a sequence of moderate waterfalls that form the nearby 13 lakes in the Mirusha Park.
+Mirusha waterfalls are a sequence of moderate waterfalls that form the nearby 13 lakes in Mirusha Park.
 The waterfalls are magnificent to watch and pleasant to hear.
 There are some generally unseen birds in the park.

 The park also consists of a variety of canyons and caves.
-The place is very enchanting for the nature lovers.
+The place is very enchanting for nature lovers.
 The walls of these waterfalls are white and made of stone in some relatively high cliffs.
 The highest waterfall inside the entire park is about 72 feet in altitude.

 The whole park is in a mountainous range, providing the opportunity for a superb view of the lakes.

 Sinan Pasha Mosque